Foundation Mathematics 1 and 2

 Driven by industry, and delivered by supportive programme teams, you can develop the knowledge and skills to become unstoppable in your career.

 As an electronic and electrical engineering student you will also use Salford's suite of dedicated laboratories that support the teaching and practical development of electronic systems and projects.
-These include equipment and modern software simulations tools.
-Dynamic virtual learning environments Blackboard and Canvas will give you access to online learning materials, assessment and communication tools.
-You will have access to relevant electrical and electronic journals, news sources, online databases and simulation software.

 What about after uni?